 Since then, my mind and soul have been storm tossed.
 I have gone down avenues I never dreamed I would go down, met people who might otherwise be seen as misfits – and learned from them – and found my own deep connection to this land and the ancestors who lie sleeping within.
 I have been startled to experience living currents of energy snaking through the land in places people would regard as both sacred and profane, present everywhere from stone circles to supermarkets.
 Inexplicable synchronicities have occurred, unidentified objects have been observed, bizarre experiences have befallen me.
 There have been ghosts.

 In the meantime I have been reading.
 Reading and connecting.
 Hundreds of books, thousands of articles, countless Internet connections with others who are also on what one such friend called the path with no path towards the gate with no gate.
-Jupiter is one of my ruling planets, and that big old gas giant means I tend to try and inflate myself with too much information all the time.
 To be honest, it has all been a bit too much for my poor mind to assimilate and communicate.
 But assimilate and communicate we must if we are to be of service.

-So this is my ‘fingers in the crack’ trying to prise open the trapdoor.
 Outside the liminal zone we can see that big things are stirring.
 Uncomfortable shapes are shambling into view through the mist.
-There’s a feeling that next year, 2020, will be a game changer in terms of human evolution and consciousness.
+There’s a feeling that next year, 2020, will be a game changer.
 It’s not going to be a comfortable transition, of that we can be sure, and it is both enthralling and scary to be alive at such a point as this.
 One thing is clear: we are in the middle of a vicious psychic war where nearly everything is illusion.
 Propaganda and control pours into us relentlessly from a billion screens.
 Fake is the word.
 What was good yesterday is bad today, and what was taboo last year is now considered virtuous.
-Honest concern for Gaia is diverted into protest groups backed by corporate interests, and the young are deliberately targeted.
+Honest concern is diverted into protest groups backed by corporate interests, and the young are deliberately targeted.
 Meanwhile people pour their vital life forces into politics and dogma and Big Ideas, all the while thinking that they are doing the *right* thing, despite all the evidence to the contrary.
-Mental illness – or soul sickness – is rife.

 I believe that the first place we need to start looking for help is within ourselves and the land around us.
 Know thyself, was the commandment at the Oracle of Delphi, just as it was in ancient Egypt.
 And a big part of knowing thyself is relearning how to connect with our hearts and minds to the other forms of intelligence around us.
 Many people are doing this right now, all around the world.
 Hidden repositories of knowledge are being revealed almost by the week; there are secrets buried in the Earth and we need to rediscover how to connect with and learn from them.

 I don’t have the means or knowledge of how to do so, but I approach it with an open mind and a willing heart.
 These writings henceforth will take the form of wanderings of both a physical and mental nature.
-I’ll be going on mini pilgrimages to places of magic and mystery and documenting my findings and experiences along the way.
 I humbly hope that you’ll join me as I roll out my thoughts on these matters as we go forward into 2020 and beyond.